-Most recently, he earned a 2009 News & Documentary Emmy for his work on LiveHopeLove.com, a ground-breaking multimedia project focusing on the human face of HIV/AIDS in Jamaica.
-In 2008, he received the Ruth Adams Award for reporting on dwindling water supplies in Asia.
+He regularly contributes stories to broadcast outlets like the PBS NewsHour and Al Jazeera.
+He was chief cinematographer for Easy Like Water, an independent documentary feature about climate change in Bangladesh, which won a 2013 CINE Golden Eagle.
+He earned a 2009 News & Documentary Emmy for his work on LiveHopeLove.com, a ground-breaking multimedia project focusing on the human face of HIV/AIDS in Jamaica.
 In 2002, he produced Deadlock: Russia's Forgotten War for CNN Presents, winner of a CINE Golden Eagle.
-Previously, he was Co-Director of Azimuth Media and Senior Producer with the global affairs television series "Foreign Exchange with Fareed Zakaria."
-He is currently producing a documentary called "Easy Like Water" about the impact of climate change on Bangladesh.
+Previously, he was Co-director of Azimuth Media and senior producer with the global affairs television series Foreign Exchange with Fareed Zakaria.